my effects & amplification

 larger venues and when I fly to perform

 For my acoustic instruments I use a Fishman Platinum Pro preamp, which loops to the DD-500 and back and gives a balanced output to an in-house PA mixer (US=board).
-With class A circuitry, the Platinum Pro has exceptional clarity.
+With class A circuitry, the Platinum Pro has exceptional detail and smoothness.
 The electric dulcimer’s GT-1 effects feeds an EMO stereo DI to give a high-quality balanced feed to in-house PA systems.
 The quality and features of these units guarantees a great sound and leaves little for the local engineer to worry about.

 I also travel with my own vocal mic and a Boss VE-1 Vocal Echo.
 This voice processor conditions my vocals to give a polished, professional sound – and again provide the local PA with a balanced signal.